baubels/gradient_teleportation/README.md

 ##### Further comments

 1) It would be nice knowing the effects of teleportation norm in relation to teleportation effectiveness - as well as which norm makes the most sense.
-2) What theoretical symmetries could be exploited for varying loss funcs?
+2) What theoretical symmetries could be exploited for varying loss functions?